D-o-d-o-x/Spikey/README.md

 ## TODO

-- All currently implemented bitstream encoders are rather naive.
-We know that lead values from the N1 only have 10-bit precision, but the WAV file provides us with 32-bit floats.
-All my bitstream encoders are also based on 32-bit floats; discretizing back into the 10-bit space would be a low-hanging fruit for ~3.2x compression.
-- Since we merely encode the remaining delta, we can go even more efficient by constructing something along the lines of a Huffman tree.
+- Our flagship bitstream encoder builds an optimal huffman tree assuming the deltas are binomially distributed.
+Should be updated when we know a more precise approx of the delta dist.
 - All trained models stick mostly suck.
-Im not beating a compression ratio of ~2x (not counting bitstream encoder)
+Im not beating a compression ratio of ~2x (not counting bitstream encoder).
+Probably a bug somewhere in our code?

 ## Installation